cml87/SpringCore_111_forJenkins/README.md

 fig 13.14

 To use the IoC Container Spring provide us with two <u>interfaces</u>, `BeanFactory` and `ApplicationContext`. `ApplicationContext` actually extends `BeanFactory` and is the recommended way to go.
-We'll normally  obtain our beans from an object implementing the `ApplicationContext` interface.
-The kind of object we'll exactly use will depend on how we decide to configure our beans.
-For example, if we configure our beans through a xml file, we'll use class `ClassPathXmlApplicationContext`, as shown below.

-The other classes implementing interface `ApplicationContext` and normally used in Spring projects are `FileSystemXmlApplicationContext` and `AnnotationConfigApplicationContext`.
-See hierarchy with ^H in IntelliJ !
+We'll normally  obtain our beans from one of three objects implementing the `ApplicationContext` interface, and there are three of them.
+In other words, there are three application contexts types with which the Spring IoC container can be normally instantiated in Spring projects:

+1. `ClassPathXmlApplicationContext` : Used to configure the beans through a xml file in the class path (src/main/resources).
+2. `FileSystemXmlApplicationContext` : Used to configure the beans through a xml file in the file system (dir containing the src/ dir).
+3. `AnnotationConfigApplicationContext`: Used to configure the beans through properly annotated classes.
+See below.

 There are many interfaces that interface `ApplicationContext` extends.
-Spring has split different functionalities (methods) in these interfaces.
+See the hierarchy with ^H in IntelliJ!
+The Spring Framework splits different functionalities (methods) through these interfaces.
 Study each one to know all what can be done in a Spring application with the Spring context.

 ### xml configuration

-Many classes implement `ApplicationContext`.
-One is `ClassPathXmlApplicationContext`; we use this class to access the IoC container.
+As mentioned, many classes implement the `ApplicationContext` interface allowing us to access the IoC container through them.
+One is `ClassPathXmlApplicationContext`.
 One constructor of this class receives the path to the xml file containing information about our objects and how we want to wire them.
-This file is normally `src/main/resources/bean.xml`, and an example of its content is:
+This file is normally at `src/main/resources/`, and named `applicationContext.xml`, but it can be named anything, such as `beans.xml` for example.
+An example of its content is:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"